United States Electoral College: Breakdown and revision

 In spite of Hamilton's assertion that electors were to be chosen by mass election, initially, state legislatures chose the electors in most of the states.
 States progressively changed to selection by popular election.
 In 1824, there were six states in which electors were still legislatively appointed.
 By 1832, only South Carolina had not transitioned.
-Since 1864, electors in every state have been chosen based on a popular election held on Election Day.
+Since 1864 (with the sole exception of newly admitted Colorado in 1876 for logistical reasons), electors in every state have been chosen based on a popular election held on Election Day.
 The popular election for electors means the president and vice president are in effect chosen through indirect election by the citizens.